 (The 1st permanent settlement of the Ottawa Valley ... after many centuries of human occupation)

 There were no permanent settlements in the National Capital area until 1800, when Philemon and Abigail Wright brought their children from Woburn, Massachusetts to settle at the junction of the Gatineau and Ottawa Rivers.
 They were accompanied by the families of a brother and two sisters and that of a close associate who'd have the distinction of being the first person of colour to settle in the Valley.

-With them were 33 axemen - most of whom returned to Massachussetts a year later - 14 horses, 8 oxen, plenty of supplies and enough money to last through many months.
+With them were 33 axemen - most of whom returned to Massachusetts a year later - 14 horses, 8 oxen, plenty of supplies, and enough money to last through many months.
 Philemon was the acknowledged leader of the settlement and he footed all the bills.

 In less than a year, Philemon’s village began to take shape at the Chaudière Falls, but like everyone, it seems, who passed through there before him, Philemon decided that the falls should be renamed and so his town became Columbia Falls Village.

 Philemon was a huge fan of Christopher Columbus, the founder of the Americas (that's right - isn't it?), and may have seen himself as a new Columbus.
 So, after five years' time, everything in the village was tagged with Columbus' name: there was a Columbia pond, two Columbia farms, a Columbia Hotel, he named his first timber raft Columbo ... and he even gave the name to his youngest son! (yup, the poor kid's name was Christopher Columbus Wright - Can you imagine the teasing he got?
 "Hey, Chris, why don't you go paddle upriver and discover something?")